vippsas/vipps-recurring-api/vipps-recurring-api.md

 ### Cancel a charge

+You can cancel charges that are in the `pending`, `due` or `reserved` state.
-Cancels a pending, due or reserved charge.
-When cancelling a charge that is PARTIALLY_CAPTURED, the remaining funds on the charge will be released back to the customer.
+If you cancel a charge that is `PARTIALLY_CAPTURED`, the remaining funds on the charge will be released back to the customer.

-Note if you cancel an agreement, there is no need to cancel the charges that belongs to the agreement.
+**Note:** if you cancel an agreement, there is no need to cancel the charges that belongs to the agreement.
 This will be done automatically by Vipps.

 A charge can be cancelled with: [`DELETE:/recurring/v2/agreements/{agreementId}/charges/{chargeId}`][cancel-charge-endpoint]